bogardon/GGFullscreenImageViewController/README.md

     [self presentViewController:vc animated:YES completion:nil];

 You can optionally set `supportedOrientations` on `GGFullscreenImageViewController`.
 By default, `GGFullscreenImageViewController` supports all orientations defined in your info-plist. `GGFullscreenImageViewController` also provides a `UIScrollView` to allow zooming.

+# Notes

+You should set `imageView.contentMode = UIViewContentModeScaleAspectFit` for best results.